 - Donors must be accompanied to the SHS Laboratory by a member of the research team named in the IRB protocol. - All donors must be currently active Georgia Tech students.
-Students must present GT-issued identification. - Donors must complete a routine Stamps Health Services "Consent to Treat" form, providing their last name, first name, and middle initial and GT ID#. - Donors must also bring a copy of their signed, IRB-approved and date-stamped consent form.
+Students must present GT-issued identification. - Donors must present to the SHS laboratory personnel a copy of their signed, IRB-approved and date-stamped consent form.
 (In cases where a waiver of documentation of consent has been approved, students will not be required to put their names on the IRB consent document.
-Such waivers will be indicated in the letter of IRB approval).
+Such waivers will be indicated in the letter of IRB approval)